fastn-stack/workshop/c-design/02-create-font.md

 - Run the `python request` command that is mentioned in the [create-font-package](https://fastn.com/create-font-package/) URL .ie. `python3 -m pip install requests`

+Note: If the python version is above 3 then this command will work, else you can use `python -m pip install requests`

 - Once the installation is successful, go back to the